Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Evaluation

-\fakeparagraph{Datasets.} We validate \oursystem on three datasets and quantify the end-to-end overhead: \textit{(i)}~for the Fitbit activity tracker, we use one of the co-author's data for one year (16 data types, 130~MB). \textit{(ii)}~for the Ava health tracker, we use an anonymized dataset we received from Ava (10~s intervals, 13 sensors, 1.3~GB). \textit{(iii)}~for the ECOviz smart meter dashboard, we use the ECO dataset (1.85~GB) for 6 households over a period of 8~months~\cite{beckel2014nilm} (1~Hz accuracy).
+\fakeparagraph{Datasets.} We validate the applicability of \oursystem by deploying three real-world IoT applications atop of \oursystem and quantifying the end-to-end overhead due to our system; \textit{(i)}~for the Fitbit activity tracker, we use the anonymized fitness tracker data of the co-authors over one year (16 data types, 130~MB), which we use to synthesize data for an arbitrary number of users. \textit{(ii)}~for the Ava health tracker~\cite{avawomen}, we use an anonymized dataset from Ava~\cite{avawomen} (10~s intervals, 13 sensors, 1.3~GB). \textit{(iii)}~for the ECOviz smart meter dashboard, we use the publicly available anonymized ECO dataset (1.85~GB) for 6 households over 8~months~\cite{beckel2014nilm}.